-- communication technologies to help address - health needs of the individual. - Devolution the coming together of health and social care organisations across Greater Manchester to improve the health, wealth and wellbeing of the 2.8 million people living here. - Single Hospital Service the benefits of being a large, single organisation.
+- Data and digital using information and communication technologies to help address health problems. - Personalised medicine care tailored to the health needs of the individual. - Devolution the coming together of health and social care organisations across Greater Manchester to improve the health, wealth and wellbeing of the 2.8 million people living here. - Single Hospital Service the benefits of being a large, single organisation.